IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/card.md

 </IgbCard>
 ```

-We are using an additional `div` element to bundle the `igc-card-header` and `igc-card-content` together, keeping them aligned vertically, and applying the `.card-horizontal` class to the wrapping `div` element to align the two sections of the card horizontally.
+We are using an additional `div` element to bundle the `CardHeader` and `CardContent` together, keeping them aligned vertically, and applying the `.card-horizontal` class to the wrapping `div` element to align the two sections of the card horizontally.

 The styles that `.card-horizontal` class applies are: